akka/akka/akka-docs/src/main/paradox/stream/operators/RestartFlow/onFailuresWithBackoff.md

 ## Description

-Wrap the given @apidoc[Flow] with a @apidoc[Flow] that will restart it when it fails using an exponential backoff.
+Wrap the given @apidoc[Flow] with a @apidoc[Flow] that will restart it when it fails using exponential backoff.
 The backoff resets back to `minBackoff` if there hasn't been a restart within `maxRestartsWithin` (which defaults to `minBackoff` if max restarts).

 This @apidoc[Flow] will not emit any failure as long as maxRestarts is not reached.